-The Sound Tigers finished the game 1-for-5 on the power play and 1-for-1 on the penalty kill.
-Bridgeport also outshot Hartford 34-24, while Georgiev (0-2-1) made 29 saves in Hartford’s loss.
+The Sound Tigers finished the game 1-for-6 on the power play and 4-for-5 on the penalty kill.
+Bridgeport also outshot Hartford 30-27, while Mazanec (2-4-0) stopped 25 chances in the loss.

 © Copyright by ConnecticutPlus.com.
 Some articles and pictures posted on our website, as indicated by their bylines, were submitted as press releases and do not necessarily reflect the position and opinion of ConnecticutPlus.com, Canaiden LLC or any of its associated entities.
 Articles may have been edited for brevity and grammar.
 Photos without a credit line are "contributed photos".